The professional coaching revolution: opportunities or risks?

 Rémi Zunino

-The professional coaching revolution: opportunities or risks?
+Professional coaching is revolutionizing: opportunities or risks?

 OPIIEC 2022 study on the professional coaching and supervision market: edifying results

-The OPIIEC study also tells us that out of all professional coaches practicing in France, 50% have less than 5 years of experience and 70% have less than 10 years of experience.
+The OPIIEC study also tells us that of all professional coaches working in France, 50% have less than 5 years of experience and 70% have less than 10 years of experience.
 Moreover, only 25% of them practice more than 200 hours per year.
 This means that 75% of French professional coaches practice less than 4 hours of coaching sessions per week...

 A high proportion of professional coaches in France are not supervised